In Praise of Idleness and Other Essays

 In Praise of Idleness and Other Essays is a 1935 collection of essays by the philosopher Bertrand Russell.

 Summary

 The collection includes essays on the subjects of sociology, ethics and philosophy.
-In the eponymous essay, Russell displays a series of arguments and reasoning with the aim of stating how the 'belief in the virtue of labour causes great evils in the modern world, and that the road to happiness and prosperity lies instead in a diminution of labour' and how work 'is by no means one of the purposes of human life'.
+In the eponymous essay, Russell displays a series of arguments and reasoning with the aim of stating how the 'belief in the virtue of labour causes great evils in the modern world, and that the road to happiness, and prosperity lies instead in a diminution of labour' and how work 'is by no means one of the purposes of human life'.

-Russell argues that if labour was equitably shared out amongst everyone, resulting in shorter work days, unemployment would decrease and human happiness would increase due to the increase in leisure time, further resulting in increased involvement in the arts and sciences.
+Russell argues that if labour was equitably shared out amongst everyone, resulting in shorter workdays, unemployment would decrease and human happiness would increase due to the increase in leisure time, further resulting in increased involvement in the arts and sciences.

 Russell defends this thesis with two main arguments: